How to book Greek ferry tickets – Travel tips & info

 Briefly, ferries are large boats, while catamarans are small ones.
 A significant difference is that ferries have an open deck that you can access at all times, while catamarans don’t have a deck, and you have to remain seated for the entire journey.
 On the other hand, catamarans are much faster than ferries; depending on the route, they can reach their destination in half the time compared to ferries.

 However, catamarans tend to be bumpy, so if you get easily seasick, you should avoid them.
-The ferries offer a stable and smoother experience.
-Finally, the catamarans are usually costlier, but if time matters to you, they are a good option.
+The ferries offer a smoother, steadier experience.
+Finally, catamarans are usually more expensive, but if time is a concern for you, they are a good option.

-Seajets operate the majority of catamarans in Greece.
+Seajets operates most of the catamarans in Greece.
 However, smaller ferry companies offer some routes between the most remote islands.
 On the other hand, the biggest ferry company is Blue Star Ferries.

 Personally, I always choose ferries.
 Catamaran rides are usually bumpy and depend a lot on the weather.
 The ferries are slower but offer a stress-free, immersive journey to the islands.